 The purpose of the Regulation is to create a competitive European rail network composed of international freight corridors with a high level of performance.
-It addresses topics such as governance, investment planning, capacity allocation, traffic management and quality of service and introduces the concept of Corridor One-Stop Shops.
+It addresses topics such as governance, investment planning, capacity allocation, traffic management and quality of service and introduces the concept of Corridor One-Stop-Shops.
 According to the Annex of the Regulation, initially nine corridors were defined.
-In addition, there is a Commission Decision about the establishment of a tenth corridor.
-The current schematic overview of the corridor network is displayed below.
+In addition, Commission Decisions were issued about the establishment of two additional corridors.
+The schematic overview of the corridor network is displayed below.